 As the largest joint in the body, the knee is one of the most easily injured.

-In fact every year, millions of people visit their doctor because of common knee problems, including fractures, ligament and cartilage tears,overuse injuries and osteoarthritis.
+Millions of people visit their doctor every year because of common knee problems, including fractures, ligament and cartilage tears, overuse injuries, and osteoarthritis.

 So how do you keep your knees strong and help protect them from injury?